spech66/timelinegenerator/README.md

 # Timeline Generator CLI

 Generate a timeline from a YAML file.
 Multiple export formats are supported.
-Date can be filtered.
+Data can be filtered.

 ## Todos